seanivore/ui-gen/README.md

 5. **Wave Management**: For infinite mode, manages successive waves of agents

 ### Just use the command, define the spec, the output directory, and the number of iterations you want to generate.
 That's it.

+## **PRO TIP:**

+- When Claude Code Subscription Hits Rate Limit

+  1. It will stop you mid-agentic-generation
+  2. Enter the command `logout`
+  3. Enter terminal command `claude --continue`
+  4. This time choose to login with Anthropic API Console (still uses a pop-up window)
+  5. Simply send `continue please` to Claude Code and it will continue from where it left off